Course Descriptions

 • Lighting Appliance Pilots

-Cylinder Requalification (Required to obtain a RIN#)
+Cylinder Requalification & Inspection (Required to obtain a RIN#)

 This class covers general requalification requirements, visual inspection, pressure retest, cylinder rejection and condemnation, re-tester markings, and record keeping.
 After completing this course, you will be able to: